The Most Magnificent Train Rides in America

 Cass, West Virginia

-Joke all you want about West Virginia -- they don't call it "almost heaven" because St. Peter is missing his teeth.
+John Denver once called West Virginia "almost heaven," and it's hard to argue with the guy who foresaw cannabis legalization in Colorado decades in advance (that's what “Rocky Mountain High” was about, right?).
 The scenery here is nothing short of spectacular, and this quick jaunt is the best way to soak it up.
-These are original locomotives once used to transport lumber to mining camps, now hauling passengers up a four-mile, 11%-grade slope with sweeping views of the mountains below.
+These original locomotives once used to transport lumber to mining camps now haul passengers up a four-mile, 11%-grade slope with sweeping views of the mountains below.
 At the top of the ride is Whittaker Station, a restored logging camp.
-For optimum results, go in October when the fall foliage is at peek amazingness.
+Aim to visit in October, when the fall foliage is at its best for leaf peeping.

 Hyannis to Buzzards Bay, Massachusetts